coders-school/stl/01-containers/02-associative-containers/01-map-multimap.md

 ## Task

-13. Measure the time of accessing the middle element of the `std::map` and `std::multimap` of size 500K and 5M.
+13. Measure the time of accessing/inserting the middle element of the `std::map` and `std::multimap` of size 100K and 1M.
-14. Add measurements of inserting the data in the middle of these containers.
-15. Measure the time of accessing/inserting data with `operator[]` into the `std::map` when the key exists and when it does not exist.
+14. Measure the time of accessing/inserting data with `operator[]` into the `std::map` when the key exists and when it does not exist.